tin2tin/sequencer_storehouse/README.md

-# storehouse_files
+# Storehouse Files
-Blender add-on for copying all VSE used files to a specific folder and update the paths accordingly.
+Blender add-on for copying all VSE-used files to a specific folder and updating the paths accordingly.

+## Location
+Sequencer > Seqeunce Menu > Storehouse Files